 How long does it take to pay off a student loan?

-Contact your loan servicer to discuss repayment plans available to you because repayment plans will be different depending on whether you have federal or private student loans.
+It depends on your repayment plan and term (period of time).
+Ask your loan servicer what repayment plans are available to you.
+Your options will be different depending on whether you have federal or private student loans.

 Federal student loans

 If you have federal student loans, there are several repayment plans that may be available to you.
 Contact your servicer to discuss repayment plans and learn more about how to apply and enroll in a different repayment plan.

 Payments are the same each month.
 All federal borrowers are automatically enrolled in this plan.

 Payment term: 120 months (10 years, or up to 30 years for

 Things to remember: All federal loan borrowers are eligible.
 This generally results in the highest monthly payment but the lowest cost over the life of the loan.

 This plan is for borrowers who expect their incomes to rise over time.

 Payment term: Up to 10 years (up to 30 years for consolidation loans)